Skip to Content

 treatment for a

 your arms toward your back.
-Be careful when you begin your exercises.
+Be careful when you start your exercises.
 Slow down

-your rotator cuff is treated surgically.
-You will work with your doctor and physical therapist to plan an exercise program that helps you
+You also need to do exercises if you have rotator cuff surgery.
+You will work with your doctor and physical therapist to plan an exercise program.
+It can help you

 shoulder as possible.